Are you interested in starting a postnatal yoga routine?

 Alright, so now let’s go over 5 easy beginner yoga poses you can do after giving birth.

-Okay in this section I will go over a few basic poses that you can start with.
+Okay in this section I will go over a few gentle poses that you can start with.

 They don’t require a lot of strength, balance or flexibility.